 Just like humans, many canines love fruits, but is mango safe for dogs?
 The short answer is yes, dogs can have mangoes.
 They're an excellent source of vitamins, but you need to be mindful of which parts of the fruit you serve and in what amount.

-Let's get into more details on how to safely feed your pup mango.
+Let's get into more details on how dogs can eat mango safely.

-Pro tip: If you have a pet that seems to like eating things they’re not supposed to, pet insurance is a great way to prepare for the unexpected so you don’t get stuck with the expensive bill after emergency surgery.
+Pro tip: If you have a pet that enjoys eating things they’re not supposed to, pet insurance is a great way to prepare for the unexpected so you don’t get stuck with the expensive bill after emergency surgery.